nightori/VKIS/README.md

 You can use a direct link to an image or upload it from your device.
 ## Dependencies
-This application is built with [Spring Framework](https://spring.io/projects/spring-framework).
+This application is built with [Spring Boot](https://spring.io/projects/spring-boot).
 The following modules are used:
-- Spring Boot
 - Spring Web
 - Spring Security